ricardolima-xyz/easyjsonform/README.md

 var ejf = new EasyJsonForm('my-form');
 ```

 The `EasyJsonForm`constructor takes four parameters, but just the first is mandatory.
 It is the id of the form, which can be any string that uniquely identifies your form.
+When the form is rendered to the user the id of the enclosing `div` or `form` will have this value.

 3. To create a form builder on your page, we use the `builderGet()` method.